A homeless youth asked a stranger for food. The man responded with a question that changed the kid’s life forever

 Peter ran away at 10 years old because he says he feared that his father would murder him one day.
 More brutality, though, awaited him in Kampala.
 He banded together with a group of street kids who survived by theft, cheap labor and something worse — prostitution.
 There was little pity from adults.
 Drunks often beat them for sport.

-One man thew acid into the face of a kid Peter knew.
-Another kid was beaten to death by another man.
+One man threw acid into the face of a kid Peter knew.
+Another kid was beaten to death.
 Many of his friends simply disappeared.

 Peter’s “home” was a patch of dirt near a garbage dump.
 The stench from the garbage attached itself to him, and he struggled to sleep with flies crawling in his nose.
 He was so afraid to fall asleep in public because of what a stranger might do to him that he once went five days without sleeping.